 Only images in the Media Library can be converted.
 This is to avoid accidentally converting images in theme & plugin folders, or other locations where it may be more difficult to ensure that the database is updated with the new filename(s).
 Whichever image format is smaller is the one that will be kept.
-As of version 3.2, all images associated with a media library image, including resizes, retina sizes, and some custom theme sizes will be converted when the original is converted to ensure consistency and avoid filename conflicts.
 At this point, only references in the wp_posts and wp_postmeta tables are updated to point to the new image.
 If there is another location that the plugin should be updating, feel free to submit a feature request.

 Hide Conversion Links